-Another sustainable GA called Age-Layered Population Structure (ALPS) was recently proposed [28], which was shown to have better performance than HFC for some genetic algorithm test problems.
-ALPS follows HFC algoriths' hierarchical organization of individuals but defines a new attribute of an individual, age, which is used to restrict competition and breeding among individuals of the population.
+ALPS is another recently proposed sustainable GA [3], which was shown to have good performance on GA problems.
+ALPS defines a new attribute of an individual, age, which is used to restrict competition and breeding among individuals of the population.
 The 'age' refers to a measure of how long the individual has been in the population.
 ALPS segregates individuals into different layers according to their ages, and regularly replaces all individuals in the bottom layer with randomly generated ones.
-Thus, the genetic algorithm will never completely converge and is always examining new areas of the fitness landscape.
-This allows genetic algorithms to develop promising young individuals without being dominated them by older ones [28].
+Thus, the algorithm will never completely converge and is always examining new areas of the fitness landscape.
+This allows genetic algorithms to develop promising young individuals without being dominated them by older ones [3].

-In ALPS, the population consists of a sequence of layers with increasing upper-limits on the maximum age of individuals that a layer can contain (Figure 4).
+In ALPS, the population consists of a sequence of layers with increasing upper-limits on the maximum age of individuals that a layer can contain (Figure 3).
 ALPS uses two restrictions for evolution of individuals.
 First, individuals can only breed with individuals in their own layer or one layer below.
 Second, the last layer is replaced with randomly generated individuals at regular intervals.
 New individuals start with the age of 0, since their genetic material has just been through the evolution process.
 Other individuals that are created by mutation or recombination get the age of their parents plus 1 since their genetic material comes from their parents.
 An individual's age is incremented by 1 if it is used as a parent to create an offspring.
 If an individual is not used as a parent, its age will not be changed.
 Even if an individual produces offspring multiple times in one generation, its age still incremented by 1.

-Figure 4.
-ALPS algorithm in AutoDockX
+Figure 3: ALPS algorithm in AutoDock

 The population keeps individuals within age-layers to control competition and breeding.
 Each layer has a maximum age limit for individuals, only last level can have individuals of any age.
 Different schemes can be used for setting the age-limits for each age layer such as allocating equal number of individuals to each layer, or allocating more individuals to higher levels using polynomial or exponential distributed layer sizes.
-Then, these age-limits are multiplied by an age-gap parameter (Table 1).
-This allows younger individuals to be able to find and move into a good basin of attraction before they are pushed into next layer [28].
+Then, these age-limits are multiplied by an age-gap parameter.
+This allows younger individuals to be able to find and move into a good basin of attraction before they are pushed into next layer [3].